mxcube/mxcubecore/CONTRIBUTING.md

 #### Creating a new pull request via github webpage

-* Keep the pull requests small preferbly contaning a single feature
+* Keep the pull requests small preferably containing a single feature
 * Give enough information about the changes in the pull request summary so that the reviewers easily understands whats been done
 * Highlight technically complex/complicated sections of the code and supply additional comments to code that might need extra explication/motivation by making inline comments
 * If needed assign a developer who shall review the PR.